PedroGarciaMF/IWA-Mobile/README.md

 ```

 If your environment is configured correctly, the Android emulator should startup with the application running.
-Finally, to create a proxy from the IWA API running locally to the application running on the emulator:
+Finally, to create a proxy from the IWA-Java API running locally to the application running on the emulator:

 ```aidl
 adb reverse tcp:8888 tcp:8888